keithalewis/umf/README.md

 and the seller holds $(a,i,o')$.
 The _price_ of the transaction is $X = a/a'$ so
 $\chi = (t;Xa', i, o; a', i', o')$.
+Note $X = X(t; i, o; a',i',o')$ depends on the time executed, the buyer instrument, and the amount of the seller instrument.
 Prices are determined by the seller.
 The buyer decides when to exchange holdings based on the seller’s price, among other considerations.